autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 We stopped for gas in Montesano, pulling into an unassuming Chevron adjacent to a small motel-turned-shopping complex.
 The buildings felt especially unnatural among the verdant stillness of the hillside, as if they weren't meant to be there and we certainly weren't meant to see them.

-Across from the gas station was a small consignment shop, with no signage or branding but a big “OPEN” sign.
-We’d been wanting to find some weapon or prop for the shoot, so we took a look before hitting the road again.
+In the complex was a small consignment shop, with no branding or signage but a big “OPEN” sign.
+We’d been wanting to find a weapon or prop for the shoot, so we took a look before hitting the road again.
 I was partial to a chainsaw, but our only criteria was that the weapon looked "cursed".
 Be careful what you wish for.

 ## Shelley The Axe and The Shop With No Name